overmindstudios/BlenderUpdater/README.md

 the latest buildbot version.
 Download and install nightly builds with one click.

 ## Dependencies
-Built with PyQt4 for the and Beautiful Soup for HTML parsing.
+Built with PyQt4 for the UI and Beautiful Soup for HTML parsing.

 ## Compiled releases
 ### Windows